Understanding the Vulnerability of Skeleton-based Human Activity Recognition via Black-box Attack: Acknowledgment

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 899739 CrowdDNA, EPSRC (EP/R031193/1), NSF China (No. 61772462, No. U1736217), RCUK grant CAMERA (EP/M023281/1, EP/T022523/1), China Scholarship Council (201907000157), and the 100 Talents Program of Zhejiang University.
+This project has received funding from the EU H2020 (No 899739), EPSRC (EP/R031193/1), NSF China (No. 62302139, No. 61772462, No. U1736217), RCUK grant CAMERA (EP/M023281/1, EP/T022523/1), FRFCU-HFUT (JZ2023HGTA0202, JZ2023HGQA0101).